The Mazu Shrine at Lhong 1919 in Bangkok

-Mazu, also known as the Queen of Heaven is the divine form of Lin Mo or Lin Moniang, a Fujianese shamaness who lived from 960 to 987.
+Mazu, also known as the Queen of Heaven is the divine form of?Lin Mo?or?Lin Moniang, a?Fujianese?shamaness?who lived from 960 to 987.
 After her death, she became the guardian deity of seafarers and became popular with Chinese communities throughout South East Asia.
-They believe she roams the seas, protecting her believers.?Mazuism is popular in Taiwan as the majority of Taiwanese are of Fujianese descent.
+They believe she roams the seas, protecting her believers.?Mazuism is popular in?Taiwan?as the majority of Taiwanese are of Fujianese descent.

-The Mazu Shrine
+Mazu Shrine Lhong 1919

-The Mazu Shrine is at the end of a U-shaped courtyard at Lhong 1919.
+The Mazu Shrine in Bangkok is at the end of a U-shaped courtyard at Lhong 1919.
 The ground floor shrine room is behind an altar.
 There are 3 wooden figures of Mazu at different stages of her manifestation.
 Firstly, as a girl who healed the sick and ensured safety during sea travel.
 Secondly, as the goddess Mazu who brings good fortune to businesses.
 Thirdly, as the empress in heaven full of kindness and compassion.
 Either side of each Mazu is guardian spirits.
-A second shrine to Mazu, the goddess of the sea is on the second floor.
+A second shrine to Mazu, the goddess of the sea is on the second floor.?

-Generations of sea travelers have prayed at this 168-year old shrine upon their safe arrival and for those who have to return to China, a safe journey home.
+Generations of sea travelers have prayed at this 168-year old Mazu shrine upon their safe arrival and for those who have to return to China, a safe journey home.

 How to Worship at the Mazu Shrine

 At the outside altar, face the river with three incense sticks & two candles.
 Secondly, face the Mazu Shrine and place three incense sticks in the five burners.
 Thirdly, place one incense stick for each spirit house.
 Worshiping kits featuring incense sticks, candles, oranges & a floral garland are available from shops in the courtyard.
 Offerings are?left on the tables next to the altar.